Alberto Giacometti: Career

 In 1922, he moved to Paris to study under the sculptor Antoine Bourdelle, an associate of Rodin.
+In 1926, he moved into the studio at 46 rue Hippolyte-Maindron in the Montparnasse area, a simple space that served also as his residence and that Giacometti would not leave for the rest of his life.
 It was there that Giacometti experimented with Cubism and Surrealism and came to be regarded as one of the leading Surrealist sculptors.
 Among his associates were Miró, Max Ernst, Picasso, Bror Hjorth, and Balthus.

+Giacometti was involved with the Surrealists and André Breton from 1929, creating works exploring themes central to the movement.
+One of his best-known sculptures from this period, Woman with Her Throat Cut, engages with themes of sexual violence and misogynistic imagery prevalent in Surrealism.
+He was expelled from the group in 1935.

 Between 1936 and 1940, Giacometti concentrated his sculpting on the human head, focusing on the sitter's gaze.
 He preferred models he was close to—his sister and the artist Isabel Rawsthorne (then known as Isabel Delmer).
 This was followed by a phase in which his statues of Isabel became stretched out; her limbs elongated.

 Obsessed with creating his sculptures exactly as he envisioned through his unique view of reality, he often carved until they were as thin as nails and reduced to the size of a pack of cigarettes, much to his consternation.
 A friend of his once said that if Giacometti decided to sculpt you, "he would make your head look like the blade of a knife".